dakota0064/Hand-drawn_Clock_Analysis/README.md

 How to use this pipeline to process and evaluate hand-drawn clock images:

+Install the necessary requirements using the following command - "pip install -r requirements.txt"

 Create a directory called "data" and unzip the contents of sample_data.zip into it.
 Run the scripts/notebooks in order, starting from 1.0.
 Scripts can be run with no parameters - any changes, such as data/directory structures, need to be done within the files themselves.
 Take note of the details listed below.